-The Company's revenue from its B2B operations are primarily from its internet gaming Software-as-a-Service platform ("SaaS"), GameSTACK, that its customers use to provide RMiG, online sports gaming and SIM services to its end users.
+The Company's revenue from its B2B operations are primarily from its internet gaming Software-as-a-Service ("SaaS") platform, GameSTACK, that its customers use to provide RMiG, online sports gaming and SIM services to its end users.
 The Company enters into contracts with its customers that generally range from three to five years and include renewal provisions.
 These contracts generally include provision of the internet gaming platform, content consisting of proprietary and third-party games, development services and support and marketing services.
 In certain cases, the contract may include computer hardware to be procured on behalf of the customer.
-The customers cannot take possession of the hosted GameSTACK software and the Company does not sell or license the GameSTACK software.
+The customers cannot take possession of the hosted GameSTACK software, and the Company does not sell or license the GameSTACK software.

 The Company charges fees as consideration for use of its internet gaming system, game content, support and marketing services based on a fixed percentage of the casino operator's net gaming revenue or net sportsbook win, at the time of settlement of an event for RMiG contracts, considered usage-based fees, or at the time of purchase for in-game virtual credit for SIM contracts.
 The determination of the fee charged to its customers is negotiated and varies significantly.
 Certain of these RMiG contracts provide the Company with a minimum monthly revenue guarantee in relation to the Company's share of the casino operator's net gaming revenue or net sportsbook win.
-At September 30, 2023 the remaining unsatisfied performance obligations related to fixed minimum guaranteed revenue totaled \$8.9 million.
+At March 31, 2024 the remaining unsatisfied performance obligations related to fixed minimum guaranteed revenue totaled \$47.1 million, of which the Company expects to satisfy \$34.0 million within the next five year period, and the remaining over a ten year period.

 The Company's promise to provide the RMiG SaaS platform and content licensing services on the hosted software is a single performance obligation.
 This performance obligation is recognized over time, as the Company provides services to its customers in its delivery of services to the player end user.
 The Company's customers simultaneously receive and consume the benefits provided by the Company as it delivers services to its customers.
 Usage based fees are considered variable consideration as the service is to provide unlimited continuous access to its hosted application and usage of the hosted system is primarily controlled by the player end user.
 The transaction price includes fixed and variable consideration and is billed monthly with the amount due generally thirty days from the date of the invoice.
 Variable consideration is allocated entirely to the period in which consideration is earned as the variable amounts relate specifically to the customer's usage of the platform that day and allocating the usage-based fees to each day is consistent with the allocation objective, primarily that the change in amounts reflect the changing value to the customer.
 The Company's internet gaming system, game content, support and marketing services are provided equally throughout the term of the contract.
-These services are made up of a daily requirement to provide access and use of the internet gaming system and optional support and marketing services to the customer over the same period of time, and not a specified amount of services.
+These services are made up of a daily requirement to provide access and use of the internet gaming system and optional support and marketing services to the customer over the same period of time.
 The series of distinct services represents a single performance obligation that is satisfied over time.